bow-simulation/virtualbow-website/docs/resources.md

 **[MatWeb](http://www.matweb.com/)** is a database for material properties that includes many other types of material besides wood

-**[String material data](../files/test-report-ditf.pdf)** Tensile test results for *Dacron B50*, *Fastflight Plus* and *BCY 452X*, done by the German Institutes of Textile and Fiber Research ([DITF](https://www.ditf.de/)).
-The report is German, but the results can also be found in the [user manual](../files/user_manual.pdf).
+**[String material data](files/test-report-ditf.pdf)** are tensile test results for *Dacron B50*, *Fastflight Plus* and *BCY 452X*, done by the German Institutes of Textile and Fiber Research ([DITF](https://www.ditf.de/)).
+The report is in German, but the results can also be found in the [user manual](files/user-manual/index.html).

 ## Other Software

 ---

-**[Python support code for VirtualBow](https://github.com/maexeler/virtualBow/)** This user-maintained project provides various utilities that make interacting with VirtualBow from Python more convenient.
+**[Python support code for VirtualBow](https://github.com/maexeler/virtualBow/)** is a user-maintained project that provides various utilities to make interacting with VirtualBow from Python more convenient.
 Features include creation of `*.bow` files, running simulations and evaluating `*.res` files.

-**[SuperTiller](http://www.buildyourownbow.com/build-alongs/how-to-use-supertiller-build-along/)** Is an Excel spreadsheet made by Alan Case for simulating the statics of user-defined bows.
+**[SuperTiller](http://www.buildyourownbow.com/build-alongs/how-to-use-supertiller-build-along/)** is an Excel spreadsheet made by Alan Case for simulating the statics of user-defined bows.
-It's probably one of the most well-known bow design tools so far.
+It's probably one of the best-known bow design tools to date.

 **[Woodbear's Selfbow Design Sheet (zip)](files/woodbears-selfbow-design-sheet.zip)** is an Excel spreadsheet that takes an inverse approach to the bow design problem - it calculates the necessary dimensions for a bow according to a user-defined stress distribution.

-**[BowCAD](https://www.indiegogo.com/projects/bowcad#/)** was a commercialy developed bow design software.
+**[BowCAD](https://www.indiegogo.com/projects/bowcad#/)** was a commercially developed bow design program.
 Unfortunately it seems to be no longer available, which is a shame because it looked really promising.
 An archived version of their former website can be viewed [here](https://web.archive.org/web/20141219170039/http://www.bowcad.com/?page_id=69).